tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 Default key: Ctrl+V. This is changeable in the settings.

 This also forces a restyle of the document, but when paste of text into the document is done.
 For this to work it must be mapped to the same key as is used for paste.
 On windows and linux it is Ctrl+V, on Mac it is Cmd+V. This function can be disabled by setting the key to something else than the paste key.

-### Open list of open files

-Default key: Ctrl+1.
-This is changeable in the settings.

-This opens a popup window with all the open files.
-Click on a file to select it for editing in the window.

-This function can also be activated by moving the mouse to the left edge of the editor window.

 ### Goto next open file